sawantpritam/hydrator-plugins/core-plugins/docs/File-batchsource.md

 **Format:** Format of the data to read.
-The format must be one of 'avro', 'blob', 'csv', 'delimited', 'json', 'parquet', 'text', 'tsv', or the name of any format plugin that you have deployed to your environment.co If the format is a macro, only the pre-packaged formats can be used.
+The format must be one of 'avro', 'blob', 'csv', 'delimited', 'json', 'parquet', 'text', 'tsv', or the name of any format plugin that you have deployed to your environment.
+If the format is a macro, only the pre-packaged formats can be used.
 If the format is 'blob', every input file will be read into a separate record.
 The 'blob' format also requires a schema that contains a field named 'body' of type 'bytes'.